lcdm-uiuc/info490-fa15/orientation/syllabus.md

 Upon completion of this course, students will be expected to understand the basic concepts of data science.
-Students will learn how to work at a Unix prompt and how to use the Python programming language to process, visualize, persist, model, and mine large data sets.
+Students will learn how to work at a Unix prompt, how to use the Python programming language to process, visualize, and persist large data sets, and how to use database technologies including SQL.

 ## Prerequisites ##

 There are no pre-requisites for this course, except for an interest in learning the basic skills necessary for being a data scientist and access to a computer to participate in the course lectures, and to complete the required course assignments.
-NOTE: To complete the assignments in this course, a student will need to have root access to a UNIX system, for example a Linux or mac based computer.
-Since installing all of the software we use in this class can be difficult, we strongly encourage students to use a virtual machine in which we have pre-installed all course software.
+NOTE: At this point in time, we plan to use a JupyterHub server running on a private cloud computing system maintained by NCSA.
+Alternatively, students can elect to use their own computer system to perform many of the requirements for this course (assignment submission and peer assessment are still done via the private cloud, however).
+If students wish to also run a local copy of this JupyterHub server, they will need to have root access to a UNIX system, for example a Linux or mac based computer.
+Since installing all of the software we use in this class can be difficult, we strongly encourage students to use a virtual docker image in which we have pre-installed all course software.
 Thus, before starting the online course, students will be expected to have successfully installed the course-specific virtual machine (this requires installing the freely available Docker application).
-Instructions are provided in the Mandatory Orientation Module of this Moodle course site.
+Instructions are provided on the course Github site.

 ## Texts ##